mtesauro/ut-cs-361/2015-fall/schedule.md

 Week 06

-* Sept 29 - Malicious Software
+* Sept 29 - Malware and other Hostile Software
 * Oct 01 - **EXAM 1**

 Week 07